 1 | $ yarn build |

-This yarn command will remove any previous builds, and run a new build, outputting to the dist
+This yarn command will remove any previous builds, and run a new build, outputting to the dist directory.

 Broccoli doesn't remove previous builds by default, so we must remove it before starting a new build.